metricly/hugo-www-site/content/blog/posts/2016/05-25_2016-devops-events.md

 ---

-Netuitive is hitting the road in 2016 to attend DevOps events all across the country!
+Metricly is hitting the road in 2016 to attend DevOps events all across the country!
 Here's a list of where we'll be -- come chat with us, see a demo, and of course collect some awesome swag.
 Check back regularly, since we'll be updating this page as we confirm more events.

 -   [DevOpsDays Austin](http://www.devopsdaysaustin.com/), May 2-3, 2016